Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: SED Fitting

 \section{SED Fitting}

 We identify several regions in the system, shown in the central panel of Fig.~\ref{fig:region_sfh}, using the segmentation map generated by the \texttt{photutils} Python library \citep{larry_bradley_2024_13989456}.
-A region is considered valid if it contains a minimum number of contiguous pixels, each exceeding a defined intensity threshold in the image.
-This threshold is typically set as 5$\sigma$, i.e. five times the background noise level, to ensure significant detections.
+Given the broad color range of the system (see Fig.~\ref{fig:system}), the segmentation map is constructed from a stacked combination of all NIRCam images to ensure that all bright regions are included.
+A region is considered valid if it contains at least ten contiguous pixels, lying above 30$\sigma$ relative to the background noise level, thereby ensuring significant detections.
 The total flux for each photometric band is computed by summing the pixel values within each detected region.
 The associated uncertainty is derived from two main components: the pixel-wise flux errors obtained from the weight map (combined in quadrature across the region), and the contribution from background flux.
 To estimate the background, sources are first masked using a 2$\sigma$ detection threshold over the background to exclude faint objects.
 The median pixel value of the remaining background is then adopted as the nominal background level, and is multiplied by the number of pixels within each region to estimate the total background contamination.
 Finally, the background contribution and the weight-map-based flux error are added in quadrature.
 To account for potential systematic uncertainties, a 5-percent systematic error is added to the final uncertainty.

 We use \texttt{prospector} \citep{2021Johnson} to model the SEDs of individual regions, adopting the FSPS stellar population library \citep[][]{2009Conroy,2010Conroy}, MIST isochrones \citep[][]{2016Choi}, and the C3K spectral library \citep[][]{2020Cargile}, with a Chabrier IMF \citep{2005Chabrier}.
 The model incorporates 22 free parameters that describe stars, gas, and dust.
 For a detailed discussion of the \texttt{prospector} models used here, we refer to \cite{2024Park} and the references therein.
 The nonparametric SFH is modeled using 14 logarithmically spaced bins, with a Student-T prior applied to $\log\,\mathrm{SFR}$ \citep{2019Leja}.
 Two SFH priors are used: the continuity prior ($\sigma = 0.3$, $\nu = 2.0$) to reduce sharp fluctuations, and the bursty prior ($\sigma = 1.0$, $\nu = 1.0$) for more flexibility.
 The two priors yield consistent SFH and SFR estimates, so only results from the continuity prior are presented for clarity.